Can supervise: YES

-Dyson, LE & Frawley, JK 2018, 'A student-generated video careers project: Understanding the learning processes in and out of the classroom', International Journal of Mobile and Blended Learning, vol. 10, no. 4, pp. 32-51.View/Download from: UTS OPUS or Publisher's site
+Dyson, LE & Frawley, JK 2018, 'A student-generated video careers project: Understanding the learning processes in and out of the classroom', International Journal of Mobile and Blended Learning, vol. 10, no. 4, pp. 32-51.View/Download from: Publisher's site

 Copyright © 2018, IGI Global.
 This article describes how in recent years, the multimedia recording capabilities of mobile devices have been used increasingly to create a more active, learner-centred educational experience.
 Despite the proven value of student-generated multimedia projects, there are still gaps in our understanding of how students learn during them.
 This article reports on a project in which first-year information technology students interviewed IT professionals in their workplace and video-recorded the interview to enable sharing with their peers.
 In order to understand the statistically significant increases found in students' learning, student diaries and reflections were analyzed qualitatively.
 Factors found to contribute to learning included: the iterative nature of student activities; the multiple, evolving representations of knowledge as students proceeded through the project; the importance of the workplace context in engaging students and enhancing learning; the affordance of mobile technology for capturing and sharing this context; and the collaborative and metacognitive processes fostered by the project.

-Frawley, J & Dyson, LE 2018, 'Literacies and learning in motion: Meaning making and transformation in a community mobile storytelling project', International Journal of Mobile and Blended Learning, vol. 10, no. 4, pp. 52-72.View/Download from: UTS OPUS or Publisher's site
+Frawley, J & Dyson, LE 2018, 'Literacies and learning in motion: Meaning making and transformation in a community mobile storytelling project', International Journal of Mobile and Blended Learning, vol. 10, no. 4, pp. 52-72.View/Download from: Publisher's site

 Copyright © 2018, IGI Global.
 Mobile and participatory cultures have led to widespread change in the way we communicate; emphasizing user generated content and digital multimedia.
 In this environment, informal learning may occur through digital and networked activities, with literacy no longer limited to alphabetic and character-based texts.
 This article explores adult learners' new literacies within the context of a digital mobile storytelling project.
 A qualitative approach is used to explore the artifacts and practices of nine adult participants who comprise the study.
 Participants created a range of fiction, non-fiction, poetry and diary-style content in a variety of modes and media.
 Outcomes from content analysis, interview and survey methods depict mobile digital literacies as characteristically situated, experiential and multimodal.
 The mobile and participatory nature of this project was catalytic to participants' imaginative re-interpretation of the world around them as sources for meaning making and transformation.
 This paper contributes a case example of mobile learning with adults in a community setting.

-Frawley, JK, Dyson, LE, Wakefield, JA & Tyler, JV 2016, 'Supporting graduate attribute development in introductory accounting with student-generated screencasts', International Journal of Mobile and Blended Learning, vol. 8, no. 3, pp. 65-82.View/Download from: UTS OPUS or Publisher's site
+Frawley, JK, Dyson, LE, Wakefield, JA & Tyler, JV 2016, 'Supporting graduate attribute development in introductory accounting with student-generated screencasts', International Journal of Mobile and Blended Learning, vol. 8, no. 3, pp. 65-82.View/Download from: Publisher's site

 In recent years educational, industry and government bodies have placed increasing emphasis on the